Asthma Rescue Medicine

 - You should always carry it with you.

-- It may be used 10 minutes before exercise if it triggers asthma symptoms.
+- It may be used 10 minutes before exercise if activity triggers asthma symptoms.

 - Shake for 5 seconds before each use.